 These requirements are set out in more detail within the Fair to Nature Protocol and the Training Manual (supplied by Fair to Nature at Induction Training).

-Fair to Nature recognises the benefits of reducing carbon intensity in agriculture.
+Fair to Nature recognises the benefits of reducing carbon emissions in agriculture.
 Agricultural land uses contribute about 7% of the UK’s total greenhouse gas (GHG) emissions.

 Therefore members are expected to undertake carbon accounting to estimate the emissions of carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) produced from farm operations and land, as well as estimate the carbon locked up (sequestered) through soil and woodland management.
 The Intergovernmental Panel on Climate Change (IPCC) has established internationally agreed accounting guidelines for GHG emissions which most carbon accounting tools use.
 Fair to Nature recommends members to use one of the following carbon calculators: